quassy/prefect/docs/core/development/contributing.md

 ### Opening a PR

 A helpful PR explains WHAT changed and WHY the change is important.
-Please take time to make your PR descriptions as helpful as possible -- both for code review today and information in the future.
+Please take time to make your PR descriptions as helpful as possible &mdash; both for code review today and information in the future.